bunnybhargav39/First-Java-Project/README.md

-# First-Java-Project
+# First-Java-Miniproject
-You are an IT support Administartor Spwcialist and are charged with the task of creatingemail account for new hires.
+You are an IT support Administartor Specialist and are charged with the task of creating email account for new hires.